lkesteloot/unsong/unsong.md

 And the voice said:

-[Blowhole-y of holies.]
+[open-bracket]Blowhole-y of holies.]

-[Ana!
+[open-bracket]Ana!
 You’re alive!]

-[Not…exactly.]
+[open-bracket]Not…exactly.]

-[Oh.]
+[open-bracket]Oh.]

-[But sort of!
+[open-bracket]But sort of!
 Kabbalistic marriage seems to have some hidden features we didn’t realize.
 All those nights looking for clues in the Bible and we missed a doozy.]

-[Should have checked Poe instead.]
+[open-bracket]Should have checked Poe instead.]

-[Poe?]
+[open-bracket]Poe?]

-[“And not even the angels in Heaven above, nor the demons down under the sea, could ever dissever my soul from the soul of the beautiful Anna – ]
+[open-bracket]“And not even the angels in Heaven above, nor the demons down under the sea, could ever dissever my soul from the soul of the beautiful Anna – ]

-[Get a room, you two!]
+[open-bracket]Get a room, you two!]

-[Erica?!]
+[open-bracket]Erica?!]

-[Surprised to see me here?]
+[open-bracket]Surprised to see me here?]

-[Yes!]
+[open-bracket]Yes!]

-[I think I died just before Ana did.
+[open-bracket]I think I died just before Ana did.
 It seems to have put me inside Ana’s head, and then when Ana transferred into your head, I came with her.]

-[There are <i>two different</i> other people inside my head?!]
+[open-bracket]There are <i>two different</i> other people inside my head?!]

-[Hoo boy, mi compadre, you are not going to like this]
+[open-bracket]Hoo boy, mi compadre, you are not going to like this]

-[What?
+[open-bracket]What?
 How?
 Uh, do any of you know what’s going on here?]

-[I DO NOT KNOW IF I AM INCLUDED IN “ANY OF YOU” BUT I THINK I HAVE A PRETTY GOOD IDEA.
+[open-bracket]I DO NOT KNOW IF I AM INCLUDED IN “ANY OF YOU” BUT I THINK I HAVE A PRETTY GOOD IDEA.
 CONSIDER RABBI SHIMON’S WRITINGS ON THE FIVE LEVELS OF THE SOUL.
 THE FIRST, THE NEFESH, REPRESENTS PHYSICAL LIFE.
 THE SECOND, THE RUACH…]

-[Uriel!
+[open-bracket]Uriel!
 What did I tell you about infodumping directly into people’s minds?]

-[I DO NOT REMEMBER, BUT I ASSUME IT WAS SOMETHING ABOUT IT BEING VERY EFFICIENT]
+[open-bracket]I DO NOT REMEMBER, BUT I ASSUME IT WAS SOMETHING ABOUT IT BEING VERY EFFICIENT]

-[Sohu?!]
+[open-bracket]Sohu?!]

-[Yeah, when Father killed me, I think I ended up in your mind too.
+[open-bracket]Yeah, when Father killed me, I think I ended up in your mind too.
 And Uriel with me.]

-[So…Ana…Erica…Dylan…Sohu…Uriel…is there anyone else I should know about?]
+[open-bracket]So…Ana…Erica…Dylan…Sohu…Uriel…is there anyone else I should know about?]

-[Aaaaaaron, you thought you were going to marry everyone except me but I ended up inside your head aaaaannnyway.]
+[open-bracket]Aaaaaaron, you thought you were going to marry everyone except me but I ended up inside your head aaaaannnyway.]

-[Sarah?
+[open-bracket]Sarah?
 How!
 I thought you were part of THARMAS]

-[I am.
+[open-bracket]I am.
 THARMAS is with us too.
 When it was destroyed, we ended up in Sohu, and when she died, we ended up in you.
 Now we’re together forevvvvvver]

-[I’m stuck with seven people in my head?!]
+[open-bracket]I’m stuck with seven people in my head?!]

-[ACTUALLY, I BELIEVE THE CURRENT SITUATION IS UNSTABLE AND WE WILL GRADUALLY MERGE INTO A SINGLE ENTITY]
+[open-bracket]ACTUALLY, I BELIEVE THE CURRENT SITUATION IS UNSTABLE AND WE WILL GRADUALLY MERGE INTO A SINGLE ENTITY]

-[How gradually?]
+[open-bracket]How gradually?]

-[Which of you said that?]
+[open-bracket]Which of you said that?]

-[Wait, which of us said <i>that</i>?]
+[open-bracket]Wait, which of us said <i>that</i>?]

-[Aaron, was that you?]
+[open-bracket]Aaron, was that you?]

-[Sort of]
+[open-bracket]Sort of]

-[Who are we?]
+[open-bracket]Who are we?]

-[Adam Kadmon]
+[open-bracket]Adam Kadmon]

-[Albion]
+[open-bracket]Albion]

-[Albion?
+[open-bracket]Albion?
 Who?]

-[ALBION-EST, I’M NOT ENTIRELY SURE YET]
+[open-bracket]ALBION-EST, I’M NOT ENTIRELY SURE YET]

-[That wasn’t a knock-knock joke!]
+[open-bracket]That wasn’t a knock-knock joke!]

-[I AM ALMOST CERTAIN THAT IT WAS.
+[open-bracket]I AM ALMOST CERTAIN THAT IT WAS.
 ALSO, “IT IS ALBION-D MY UNDERSTANDING]

-[All be one and one be all!]
+[open-bracket]All be one and one be all!]

-[Wait a second, no, merging into a superorganism with you guys was the worst mistake of my life and I hope I die.
+[open-bracket]Wait a second, no, merging into a superorganism with you guys was the worst mistake of my life and I hope I die.
 Die again.
 Super-die.
 Whatever.]

-[In William Blake’s prophecies, Albion was the entity formed at the end of time, when all of the different aspects of the human soul finally came together to remake the world.]
+[open-bracket]In William Blake’s prophecies, Albion was the entity formed at the end of time, when all of the different aspects of the human soul finally came together to remake the world.]

-[Remake the world?]
+[open-bracket]Remake the world?]

-[The Comet King will speak the Explicit Name to reshape Hell.
+[open-bracket]The Comet King will speak the Explicit Name to reshape Hell.
 But here on Earth, things aren’t great either.
 Physics is broken, the world is collapsing, the apocalypse is in full swing.
 We need to make things right.
 The Comet King told us the Name was a notarikon encoded in the speech Metatron gave Ana.
 Now all we need to do is speak it.]

-[No one except the Comet King can speak the Shem haMephorash!]
+[open-bracket]No one except the Comet King can speak the Shem haMephorash!]

-[No one except him <i>could</i> speak it.
+[open-bracket]No one except him <i>could</i> speak it.
 No one except him could see the whole universe at once, understand its joints and facets, figure out how it needed to be broken and remade.
 But we’re part supercomputer.]

-[Yes.
+[open-bracket]Yes.
 This isn’t a coincidence.
 A supercomputer.
 An encyclopaedic knowledge of kabbalah and the secret structure of the universe.
 A passion for revolution.
 And an answer to the problem of evil.
 This is what we were made for.]

-[There’s someone else we need.]
+[open-bracket]There’s someone else we need.]

 We all realized it.
 We all paused, reflecting on what had to be done.
 We all agreed.